omarreis/LangTool/README.md

 3- Change back to form, double click TLang and import the file edited with LangTool (*.lng) Close TLang editor and reopen it to update the languages combo (it is not updated after load)

-Also you may need to localize Dialog texts ( Yes, No etc) To do that copy FMX.Dialogs.pas to project directory and change it as described in this stackoverflow answer ( the one by omarreis):
+You may also need to localize Delphi default dialog texts ( Yes, No etc)  not covered by TLang.
+To do that copy FMX.Dialogs.pas to project directory and change it as described in this stackoverflow answer (the one by omarreis):

 https://stackoverflow.com/questions/39750219/how-to-change-at-runtime-the-value-of-smsgdlgyes-smsgdlgno-etc/61643607#61643607